Virtual Headache Specialist

 What is GammaCore?

 Noninvasive Vagus Nerve Stimulation (nVNS) is made possible by a hand-held device called GammaCore, from the company ElectroCore.
-The most recent model is called GammaCore Sapphire.
+The current model is GammaCore Sapphire.

-GammaCore was initially FDA cleared for the acute treatment of episodic cluster headache in adults in April 2017.
-This was followed by the acute treatment of migraine in adults in January 2018, cluster headache prevention in November 2018, and migraine prevention in March 2020.
+GammaCore was FDA cleared for the acute treatment of cluster headache in adults in April 2017.
+This was followed by acute treatment of migraine in adults in January 2018, cluster headache prevention in November 2018, and migraine prevention in March 2020.
 In February 2021 it was FDA cleared for both abortive and preventive treatment of migraine in adolescents 12 years and older.
-In September 2021 it was then FDA cleared for abortive and preventive treatment of hemicrania continua and paroxysmal hemicrania.
+In September 2021 it was FDA cleared for abortive and preventive treatment of hemicrania continua and paroxysmal hemicrania as well.

 How does GammaCore work?

-Gammacore is placed over the vagus nerve on the side of the neck of the headache, just below the angle of the jaw where the pulse of the carotid is felt in the neck.
+Gammacore is placed over the vagus nerve on the upper neck, just below the angle of the jaw where the pulse of the carotid is felt in the neck.
+If the headache is one-sided, it should be applied to the same side.
 GammaCore activates the vagus nerve with gentle electrical stimulation through the skin.
 The vagus nerve is an important highway of communication between your brain and many parts of the body.
 It’s sometimes referred to as the “superhighway” of the nervous system.

 The vagus nerve plays an important role in regulating pain.
 Stimulating the vagus nerve helps blocks the pain signals causing various types of headache attacks.